-Ear infections are one of the most worrisome illnesses for both parents and children to go through, especially if they frequently recur.
+Ear infections in children are one of the most worrisome illnesses for both parents and children to go through, especially if they are frequent.
 They also are the most common reason for antibiotic prescriptions.
 Here’s a guide to help you understand why ear infections occur, how to best treat them, and most importantly, how you can prevent them from happening too often.

 Your child may have 2 or more of these symptoms: